Transfer of Learning in PE: Why It Matters and How to Teach It

 What Is Transfer of Learning in PE?

-Transfer of learning refers to the process by which knowledge or skills gained in one setting are applied to another.
-In physical education, it means helping students recognize how the movements, techniques, and strategies they learn in one game or activity can benefit them in others — and even outside of school.
+At its core, transfer of learning in PE refers to the process of taking knowledge or skills gained in one setting and applying them in another.
+In physical education, that means helping students recognize how the movements, techniques, and strategies they learn in one game or activity can benefit them in others — and even in life outside of school.

-Imagine a fourth grader who’s been practicing tossing beanbags underhand in a target game.
-Weeks later, during a bowling unit, they instinctively use that same underhand motion to roll the ball smoothly toward the pins.
-That’s transfer of learning in action.
+Picture a fourth grader who's been practicing underhand tossing in a beanbag target game.
+Weeks later, during a bowling unit, they instinctively use that same smooth underhand motion to roll the ball toward the pins.
+They didn't have to be retaught — they made the connection themselves.
+That's transfer of learning in action, and it's one of the most satisfying things to witness as a PE teacher.

-that the skills they work so hard to learn in PE don’t live in isolation — they have value in many sports, games, and daily life activities.
-When students recognize and understand those connections, their learning sticks, their confidence grows, and their engagement skyrockets.
+This concept sits at the heart of developing physically literate students.
+It's about helping kids understand that the skills they work so hard to build in PE don't exist in a vacuum — they have real value across many sports, games, and everyday physical activities.
+When students start to see those connections, something shifts.
+Their learning sticks, their confidence grows, and their engagement goes through the roof.

 Why Transfer of Learning Matters